EricHodgins/SDCND-Term2-P4-PID_Controller/README.md

 * You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
 Keep an eye out for TODOs.

+## Reflection
+The final PID parameters were determined through a combination of manual tuning and using the Twiddle algorith.
+I manually tried Kp=0.125, Ki=0.00015 & Kd=0.8.
+THen further using Twiddle to get Kp=0.125, Ki=0.000156, Kd=3.09.
+I ended up tuning each parameter individually.
+Adjusting any of those parameters can cause some chaotic driving.
+For example leaving Kd=0.8 will simply make the car drive off road.

 ## Call for IDE Profiles Pull Requests